WesternAGI/DesktopApp/docs/ARCHITECTURE.md

-# Architecture Guide
+# DesktopApp Architecture Guide

-Complete technical overview of DesktopApp's design, workflow, and codebase structure.
+Technical overview of DesktopApp's design, components, and system architecture.

-## System Overview
+## Overview

-DesktopApp is a modular desktop chat application built with C++17/Qt6.
-The architecture follows a layered approach with clear separation of concerns.
+DesktopApp is a modular desktop chat application built with C++17 and Qt6.
+The architecture follows a layered design with clear separation of concerns.

 ### Design Principles
 - **Modular:** Independent components with well-defined interfaces